KyahWel/School-Managment-System/README.md

 # TUP School Management System
 ***Disclaimer:** Some functionality is not available. **Clone at your own risk!***

 This is the final project of Team-03 for Software Engineering subject.
 Created Using Codeigniter 3 framework and MySQL database.
-Download it here: https://codeigniter.com/download